Available as Outreach?

 |Lake Lab - Limnology|

 How warm is too warm?
 Is there enough oxygen to support life?
-How does the pH of the lake compare to milk?
-Students will explore water samples to learn more about the chemical and physical properties required for life.
-Get a a behind-the-scenes glimpse at water quality at aquarium, collect and analyze water samples from the Duluth Harbor and connect the dots between the physical, chemical and biological lake.
+Students will explore properties required for life to sustain in Lake Superior while connecting the dots between the physical, chemical and biological lake.

 |Behind the Scenes Tour|

 What keeps Great Lakes Aquarium fish tanks looking so clean?
 How do we feed all these animals?
 Follow a drop of water through the Aquarium life-support system to understand the process of keeping the 103,000 gallons of water clean.
 Visit the kitchen where otter and fish food is prepared as well as our animal hospital.
 Note: Because of the limited access to non-public areas, this class has size and scheduling restrictions.

 |3 - 12||1 Hour Class||No||18.104.22.168.1, 22.214.171.124.2, 126.96.36.199.3, 188.8.131.52.4|

 |Geology Field Class|